 The product of this reaction becomes committed to the process of glycolysis.
 Once fructose-1,6-phosphate is formed, it cannot leave the process to enter some other metabolic process.
 It must go through the subsequent steps to generate the products.

 Breakdown of Fructose-1,6-bisphosphate

 During this reaction, a molecule of fructose-1,6-bisphosphate is broken down into two intermediates: glyceraldehyde-3-phosphate and dihydroxyacetone phosphate.
-This is a reversible reaction that is catalysed by aldolase enzyme.
+This is a reversible reaction that is catalysed by the aldolase enzyme.

 During the second isomerization reaction of this process, the dihydroxyacetone molecule is converted into glyceraldehyde-3-phosphate.
 This is because dihydroxyacetone phosphate cannot be processed through the process of glycolysis.
 Only glyceraldehyde-3-phosphate can pass through the subsequent reactions.

 With this process, the energy investment phase of glycolysis comes to an end.
 Two molecules of glyceraldehyde-3-phosphate have been generated till now.
-Each of them goes through the remaining five reactions of energy generation phase mentioned below.
+Each of them goes through the remaining five reactions of the energy generation phase mentioned below.

 Oxidation of Glyceraldehyde-3-phosphate

 During this reaction, the glyceraldehyde-3-phosphate molecule is oxidized along with the incorporation of inorganic phosphate to form 1,3-bisphosphoglycerate.
 A molecule of NAD+ is used as an oxidizing agent that gets reduced to NADH2.
 This oxidation reaction is reversible and is catalysed by the glyceraldehyde-3-phosphate dehydrogenase enzyme.